geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

-7. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.
+7. In the **Sign in** dialog box, copy and paste in the **Tenant Username** provided by your lab hosting provider (admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.

 8. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

 	**Note:** In the top right corner of the screen, notice the initials **MA** that appear in a circle.
-This is the initials for the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider.
-If a user has a picture associated with his or her account, that picture will be displayed when the user logs in.
-Since the MOD Administrator has no picture assigned, the user's initials are displayed instead. <br/>
+These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider.
+If any of the other Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with the account, that picture will be displayed when the user logs in.
+When a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

 10. If a **Get your work done with Office 365** window appears, then close it now.

-11. On the **Office 365 Home** page, in the list of Microsoft 365 apps that appear on the left side of the screen, select the **Admin** icon; this opens the **Microsoft 365 admin center**.
+11. On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appear on the left side of the screen, scroll down and select the **Admin** icon; this opens the **Microsoft 365 admin center** in a new browser tab.

 12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
-In the Settings group, select **Org settings**.
+In the **Settings** group, select **Org settings**.

 13. On the **Org settings** page, the **Services** tab is displayed by default.
 Select the **Organization profile** tab.